barbagroup/petibm-rollingpitching/runs/Re200_St0.6_AR1.91_psi90/README.md

 ## Submit the simulation job

 The simulation job was submitted to SLURM scheduling system on Pegasus (HPC cluster at GWU), requesting 2 nodes of the `small-gpu` partition; CLI: `sbatch pegasus.slurm`.
+(Note: The SLURM submission script was designed for the user `mesnardo` to run on Pegasus; do not use it as such; use it as an example to develop your own submission script.)

 Hardware configuration of small GPU nodes: